5.1 Employee Qualifications and Duties

 4. Death of a family member, including a spouse, parent, child, sibling, mother or father-in-law, son or daughter-in-law, brother or sister-in-law, nephew or niece, grandparent, grandchild, aunt or uncle;

 d.
-Certification – Employees must certify that sick leave was used for one of the reasons provided in state law and specify the reason.
-If the employee’s principal or department head has probable cause to believe that an employee has abused or misused sick leave, a physician’s statement verifying the existence and nature of the illness or medical condition may be required by the Board.
+Certification –By taking sick leave, the employee is certifying that the sick leave is being used for one of the reasons provided in state law.
+If the employee's immediate supervisor has probable cause to believe that an employee has abused or misused sick leave, a physician's statement verifying the existence and nature of the illness or medical condition or documentation verifying a death may be required by the school system as appropriate.
 Abuse of sick leave may subject the employee to disciplinary action.